How to Maximize Your Social Security Benefits: A Comprehensive Guide

 2. Determine the Right Age to Claim Benefits:

 The age at which you claim Social Security benefits significantly impacts the amount you'll receive.
 While you can start claiming benefits as early as age 62, your monthly payments will be permanently reduced compared to what you'd receive if you waited until your full retirement age (FRA).
-Your FRA depends on your birth year, ranging from 66 to 67.
+Your FRA depends on your birth year, ranging from 66 to 67 years old.
 However, delaying benefits beyond your FRA can increase your monthly payments by up to 8% annually until you reach age 70.

 3. Evaluate Your Spousal Benefits: